Mediation and Dispute Resolution Certificate

 Please contact ADRIC directly and refer to the Q.Med criteria.

-• Practical Experience: 2 supervised and assessed practice mediations, and/or two actual mediations or co-mediations where the applicant has clearly been the lead mediator1, (or one of each) paid or unpaid.
+• Practical Experience: 2 supervised and assessed practice mediations, and/or two actual mediations or co-mediations where the applicant has clearly been the lead mediator, (or one of each) paid or unpaid.
 Please contact ADRIC directly for more info on how to fulfill this requirement.
+ADR Institute of Alberta (ADRIA) offers supervised mock mediation training required for the Q.Med designation.
+Click to contact them directly.

 • Pledge to comply with ADRIC’s Code of Ethics and Code of Conduct, Membership to ADRIC, Annual Fees, Continuing Education and Engagement (CEE), Insurance.